-"A goodhearted, genre-jumpin' songsmith who's real-life Americana tunes are as fun as a country drive, a bluegrass romp, a soulful blues, or a swing around the dancefloor!"
+"A genre-jumpin' singer-songwriter who's real-life Americana tunes are as fun as a country drive, a bluegrass romp, a soulful blues, or a swing around the dancefloor!"
 Gashouse Radio

 Amy Duckett Wagner, Amy Dee, the upbeat musician, singer and songwriter of scores of Americana songs, is at work on her 4th album of original music.
 Sharing music that improves lives is her mission.
-Amy Dee, a trained vocalist and guitarist with a music degree, shares music on all of her original albums, "Southern Routes," "Come With Me" and "Ask New Orleans" traveling down a crooked road...
+Amy Dee, a trained vocalist and guitarist with a music degree, shares covers and music from many of her original albums, including "Southern Routes," "Come With Me" and "Ask New Orleans."
+Her original songs travel down a crooked road...
 Audiences enjoy upbeat shows that include the stories behind her Americana originals, Swing, Folk, Jazz Standards, and other slices of life.
 Her work is considered for membership in the Grammy organization, aka NARAS, The National Academy of Recording Arts & Sciences this year.
 Her new original songs honor themes of Peace, Equality and living a life that matters in this complicated, changing world.

-Amy performed at Folk Alliance Northeast at the Berkeley Hotel venues in Asbury Park, NJ, the inimitable 60th Annual Philadelphia Folk Festival in a lineup including Livingston Taylor, Tom Rush, Michael Franti & Spearhead, Arrested Development, Bettye Lavette, Dom Flemons, Aiofe O'Donovan, Christine Lavin, and Amy was a featured performer/speaker in a Cape May Chatauqua Series, along with entertaining regular retirement community audiences and at local venues and places of worship including The Historic Arch Street Meetinghouse in Philadelphia.
+Amy performed at Folk Alliance Northeast venues in Asbury Park, NJ, the inimitable 60th Annual Philadelphia Folk Festival in a lineup including Livingston Taylor, Tom Rush, Michael Franti & Spearhead, Arrested Development, Bettye Lavette, Dom Flemons, Aiofe O'Donovan, Christine Lavin, and Amy was a featured performer/speaker in a Chatauqua Series, along with entertaining regular retirement community audiences and at local venues and places of worship including The Historic Arch Street venue in Philadelphia.

 Amy has performed her original music in lineups including David Crosby, Margot Price, Joan Osborne, and Preservation Hall Jazz Band, and Amy Dee's showcased her original tunes during South by Southwest Music Festival in Austin, Texas, in Nashville, at Kerrville's New Folk Week, at Folk Alliance Southeast, Folk Alliance Northeast, and venues like the legendary Philadelphia Folk Festival, John & Peter's, Godfrey Daniels, World Cafe Live, Shadybrook, Delmarva Folk Festival, house concerts, Front Porch and PASA.